math-comp/Coq-Combi/README.md

    - the scalar product and the *Cauchy formula*.

 *  the **character theory of the symmetric Groups**.
-We do not use representation but rather goes as fast as possible to Frobenius isomorphisms and then uses computation with symmetric polynomials. it includes
+We do not use representations but rather goes as fast as possible to Frobenius isomorphism and then uses computations with symmetric polynomials. it includes

   - *cycle types* for permutations (together with Thibaut Benjamin)